 I wrote down these thoughts as celebrants and public servants are arguing about a proposed “recognised” course for celebrants.

-Oh Dear
+Oh.
+Dear

-How can you expect public servants, even educational organisers, to decide on a course of celebrancy when they have never done the study, have never been active celebrants -= do not know what it means, and cannot see where it fits into the context of the broader society?
-Where is Van Gennep, where is Grimes, where is Campbell?
+Our Diploma of Marriage Celebrancy (International College of Celebrancy) has had this course, this material, and this research done for thirty years.
+How can anyone expect public servants, even educational organisers, to decide on a course of celebrancy when they have never done the study, have never been active celebrants, do not know what it means, and cannot see where it fits into the context of the broader society?
+Where is Van Gennep, where is Grimes, and where is Campbell?
 Where is the researched input from experienced celebrants and students?

-What do they, you, whoever want?
+Recognised by whom?
+By ignorant non-celebrants with preconceived ideas?
+What do they, you, or whoever want?
 Education and training?
 Or the “recognition” of the ignorant.
+This is so superficial it drives me crackers.

 They don’t know what they don’t know.